-Stage 2 field assessment of the study area was completed via test pit survey at five metre intervals across the entirety of the study area.
-A total of four Euro-Canadian findspots were found during this assessment, however the paucity of finds at each did not meet the criteria required for further work and negated any Cultural Heritage Value or Interest.
+Stage 2 field assessment of the study area was completed via test pit survey at five metre intervals, with test pit intervals increased to 10 metres for several portions that were found to be disturbed.
+The study area also contained manmade water features and wetlands, the edges of which had been heavily landscaped and were sloped greater then 20 degrees, several highly sloped cliff top edges, as well as many structures and driveways - these areas did not undergo test pit survey, as they lack archaeological potential but were photo documented and mapped, as can be seen on Map 7.
+A total of three Euro-Canadian findspots: H1, H2, and H3 were found during this assessment, however the paucity of finds at each did not meet the criteria required for further work and negated any Cultural Heritage Value or Interest.
 Rather than being in-situ deposits, these are more likely redeposited from previous agricultural ploughing activities related to the early 20th century farming of the study area.

 The Stage 2 survey did result in the identification of one primarily Indigenous site, AiGw-1028.
-Comprised of six (6) non-diagnostic lithic artifacts and 9 Euro-Canadian artifacts in an area approximately 10 metres by 10 metres in size.
+Comprised of six (6) non-diagnostic lithic artifacts and nine (9) Euro-Canadian artifacts in an area approximately 10 metres by 10 metres in size.
 AiGw-1028 is a multi-component site, however the Euro-Canadian component appears to date to the latter 19th and early 20th centuries; therefore, further Cultural Heritage Value or Interest remains for the Indigenous component of this site.